mdfranz/awschamon/README.md

 Configuration
 =============

-Modify the environment variables to match your system
+Modify the environment variables in __awschamon-vars.sh__ to match your system

 ```
 mfranz@deb-t61:~/awschamon$ cat awschamon-vars.sh